 How to Use Adapalene Gel

-Adapalene’s FDA label recommends once daily use, and recommends using the medication in the evening.
-It seems sensible to use the medication on dry skin after drying skin off post-shower, but this should be confirmed with a dermatologist because the label doesn’t provide any instruction in this regard.
+Adapalene’s FDA label recommends once-daily use, and recommends using the medication in the evening.
+It seems sensible to use the medication after drying skin post-shower, rather than on wet skin, but this should be confirmed with a dermatologist because the label doesn’t provide any instruction in this regard.